 |409||Account is undergoing daily maintenance (TestRail Cloud only).|

-Please note that the API is rate limited on TestRail Cloud and may throttle requests.
-TestRail might also return a 429 Too Many Requests response which you are expected to handle.
+Please note that the API is rate-limited on TestRail Cloud to ensure optimal performance for all users and may throttle requests.
+TestRail might also return a 429 Too Many Requests response, which you are expected to handle.
 Such a response also includes a Retry-After header indicating how many seconds to wait before you are allowed to submit the next request.

 Rate limits for TestRail Cloud are as follows:

-180 Requests per instance, per minute for standard subscriptions.
+180 Requests per instance, per minute for TestRail Cloud Professional subscriptions.

-300 Requests per instance, per minute for Enterprise subscriptions.
+300 Requests per instance, per minute for TestRail Cloud Enterprise subscriptions.